fillydss/masters-thesis-FV/README.md

 ## Requirements
 Python 3.11.5

-NumPy
+NumPy 2.3.3

-Pandas
+Pandas 2.3.2

-Scikit-learn (version 1.2 or newer)
+Scikit-learn 1.7.2

-XGBoost
+XGBoost 3.2.0

+matplotlib 3.11.0 (Only for figures - ADD FINAL VERSION OF FIGURES SCRIPT)

 Install dependencies with: